dianeMADS/portfolio/README.md

 - [Guided tour for clustering analysis](https://colab.research.google.com/drive/1cOF5HxLqgX7ctv5Kh9x1HmH6RCngOZdk?usp=sharing)
 - [Github repository](https://github.com/dianeMADS/capstone)

-## B.3 Cryptocurrency Analysis, September 2021
+## B.3 Cryptocurrency Analysis
-This project was another requirement for UMich MADS degree.
-Two tasks: upervised learning and unsupervised learning analysis.
+This project was another requirement for UMich MADS degree, completed in September 2021.
+Two main requests: supervised learning and unsupervised learning analysis.
 We decided to try to do next-day price prediction for the supervised learning part because it was a simpler goal for us to understand.
 For the unsupervised learning part of the project, we wanted to see if we could find families of coins whose prices tend to move together.
 This was accomplished by finding similar price movement through dynamic time warping and clustering, with the result being quite reasonable.

 ###### Methods and Tools: LSTM, Random Forest, Clustering, Deepnote, Python (Pandas, NumPy, SciPy, Scikit-learn, TensorFlow, Altair, Malplotlib)